R Tutorials Top Banner

 PACKAGE MANAGEMENT

 Sooner or later, you will probably want to modify or update your R installation.
 Updating is simple.
 When a new version of R is released (about every six months), just go to the R Project website, download it, and install it as before.
 On a Windows machine, the new version will be added to your R program folder, and a new shortcut icon will be placed on your desktop.
 You will then be able to run either version of R by clicking the appropriate shortcut.
-(I currenly have six different versions of R on my Windows machine in my office.
+(I currenly have six different versions of R on the Windows XP machine in my office.
 Don't ask me why.
 I don't have a good excuse for it.)
 On a Mac, the new version will replace the old version in the Applications folder, and the icon in your Dock will open the new version.
 In Linux I'm not sure what happens.
 I use the package manager to do updates in Linux.

 [1] ".GlobalEnv" "package:stats" "package:graphics"